Colin Pitchfork: 2023: Consideration for release

 The Parole Board's hearing to consider releasing Pitchfork again was postponed to 2023.
 His potential release was opposed by MP Alberto Costa.

 In June 2023 it was announced that Pitchfork would again be released under parole.
 The decision was widely criticised.
 In July 2023, the Lord Chancellor intervened and ordered that the board reconsider their decision after a huge public outcry, particularly since Pitchfork breached his licence conditions within weeks of his initial release.
 Pitchfork's new parole hearing took place on 2 and 3 October 2023.
 In December 2023, parole was denied, meaning that Pitchfork would remain in prison.

-2024 review
+2025 review

 Pitchfork challenged the Parole Board's decision on procedural grounds, and in February 2024 the Board agreed to schedule another hearing before a different panel to consider his potential release.
-On 16 May 2024, the Parole Board Chair, Caroline Corby, reversed an earlier decision that Pitchfork's parole hearing should be held behind closed doors; the next hearing was broadcast due to public interest.
-There will be a preliminary hearing behind closed doors to address "practical matters".
+On 16 May 2024, the Parole Board Chair, Caroline Corby, reversed an earlier decision that Pitchfork's parole hearing should be held behind closed doors; approval was granted for the next parole hearing to be broadcast due to public interest.
+There would also be a preliminary hearing behind closed doors to address "practical matters".
+In July that year, the Parole Board decided that the next hearing would not be held in public due to developments regarding allegations about Pitchfork's "relatively recent conduct", but no further details were given at that time.
+In October 2025, the Parole Board turned down Pitchfork's parole application and also refused permission for him to be moved to an open prison.